In patients with metastatic colorectal cancer

 ARE YOU TESTING FOR RAS AND HER2 (ERBB2) STATUS?

-Image of NCCN Recommended logo
+NCCN RECOMMENDED logo

 National Comprehensive Cancer Network® (NCCN®) Recommended